Superintendent's 2017-2018 Goals

 2017-2018 SUPERINTENDENT GOALS

 Foster a learning environment in which every student has the maximum opportunity to achieve academic excellence.

 - Report to the Board by December 2017 of District priorities based on the Curriculum Audit and Special Education Audit and a timeframe for implementation.

 - Report to the Board by December 2017 on the benchmark testing and pre-PSAT results and continue to implement the plan for remediating the achievement and learning gaps measured by PVAS, classroom grades, PSSAs, PSAT/SAT scores.

 - By April of 2018 provide an update on District actions to remediate achievement/learning gaps District-wide that are evident in numerous assessment/achievement data including but not limited to PSSAs, Keystones, PSAT, SAT, and post-graduation placement.

 - By June 2018 provide an update to the Board about actions taken across the District based on the Strategic Plan, the Curriculum Audit and the Special Education Audit.

 CATEGORY B: Strategic Planning

-- Present a Strategic Plan to the Board by the Spring 2016 that has Specific, Measurable, Attainable, Realistic and Time-Sensitive (SMART) Goals that reflect the vision and goals of our community.
+- Present a report on the Strategic Plan to the Board by June 2018 that reflects progress towards the vision and goals of the plan.

 CATEGORY C: School Climate and Culture